-The Prisoner’s Dilemma is a problem studied in game theory that shows how two people might not cooperate even if it is in both their best interests to do so.
+The Prisoner’s Dilemma is a problem studied in game theory that shows how two people might not cooperate even if it's in both their best interests to do so.
 It highlights the inherent tension between individual interests and a larger society.
 Should you pick up your trash at the lunch table?
 Should you push in your chair after getting up?
 Should you take performance-enhancing drugs?
 Should you preserve the earth for the next generation?
-John and Ken find their mutual interests in a discussion of cooperation and conflict with Cristina Bicchieri from the University of Pennsylvania, author of The Grammar of Society: The Nature and Dynamics of Social Norms.
+John and Ken find their mutual interests with Cristina Bicchieri from the University of Pennsylvania, author of The Grammar of Society: The Nature and Dynamics of Social Norms.

 Has natural selection designed human beings to cooperate?
 Can selfishness really be more ‘rational’ than cooperation?
 Ken and John ask us to consider a thought experiment (credited to Hume) where two neighboring farmers, Ethan and Duncan, each have to plow their fields.
 Ethan suggests that he help Duncan plow his field today, then Duncan can help Ethan the next day.
 But, as John points out, is it really rational for Duncan to help Ethan the next day, after his own field has already been plowed?
 In the cost-benefit analysis, Duncan does not get any benefit from taking on the cost of helping Ethan.
 This situation is modeled by game theorists as the “Prisoner’s Dilemma,” where two players must cooperate to achieve the group-optimal solution, although each individually rationally benefits from choosing to not cooperate.
 Cristina Bicchieri, an expert on ‘fairness’ in game theory, joins Ken and John to discuss the philosophical puzzle of cooperation versus conflict.